Doctor of Philosophy in Multicultural Women's and Gender Studies

 Total Semester Credit Hours Required

-A minimum of 90 semester credit hours beyond the baccalaureate, including a minimum of 15 semester credit hours of guided electives and 12 semester credit hours for dissertation.
 The doctoral degree is flexible and individually-tailored in order to most effectively meet each student’s research interests and career goals.
-In addition to a set of required program courses, each student will develop an individualized degree plan composed of guided electives in American Studies, Health Studies, Multicultural Studies, Rhetoric/English, or Sociology; research tools; a qualifying examination; a dissertation; and a dissertation presentation/"defense."
+In addition to a set of required program courses, each student will develop an individualized degree plan composed of a transdisciplinary concentration, research tools, a qualifying examination, a dissertation, and a dissertation presentation/defense.
 Students will select specific courses under the guidance of their graduate committee.
-See the Ph.D. program webpage on the Multicultural Women's and Gender Studies website for further information about guidelines and contacts.
+See the Ph.D. in Multicultural Women's and Gender Studies webpage for additional information about guidelines and contact information.

 Code | Title | SCHs |